Technical Analysis is essential for investment success.

 Reverse stock splits are not always bad.

 The quality of the stock, its intellectual property, its products in development, financing, and its management have a lot to do with it.
-Also, if only one stock split has occurred in the history of the stock, that is a positive.
+Also, if only one stock split has occurred in the recent history of the stock, that is a positive.

 Since reverse stock splits most times negatively affect a stock's price over time, then including stock splits in your technical analysis is quite important.
 You don't want to be caught holding shares of stock that are about to reverse split its shares.